A stochastic algorithm for deterministic multistage optimization problems: Notations and definitions

-Note that the tightness assumption only asks for equality at the point $x$ between the functions $\func_t^\sharp\left(\Func_{t+1},x\right)$ and $\B_t\left(\vopt_{\Func_{t+1}}\right)$ and not necessarily everywhere.
+Note that the Tightness assumption only asks for equality at the point $x$ between the functions $\func_t^\sharp\left(\Func_{t+1},x\right)$ and $\B_t\left(\vopt_{\Func_{t+1}}\right)$ and not necessarily everywhere.
 The only global property between the functions $\func_t^\sharp\left(\Func_{t+1},x\right)$ and $\B_t\left(\vopt_{\Func_{t+1}}\right)$ is an inequality given by the validity assumption.

-In \Cref{\NomAlgo} we will generate for every time $t$ a sequence of random points of crucial importance as they will be the ones where the selection functions will be evaluated, given the set $\Func_t^k$ which characterizes the current approximation.
-In order to generate those points, we will assume that we have at our disposition a Trial point oracle which, given $T+1$ sets of functions (characterizing the current approximations), computes $T+1$ compact sets and a probability law.
-The output of the Trial point oracle need to satisfy the following assumption. \begin{assumptions}[\Oracle \ assumptions] The Trial point oracle (or simply Oracle) takes as input $T+1$ sets of functions included in $\Funcb_0,\ldots, \Funcb_T$ respectively.
-Its output includes $T+1$ compact sets $K_0, \ldots, K_T$, each included in $\X$ and a probability measure $\mu$ on $\X^{T+1}$ such that: \begin{itemize} \item For every $t\in \ce{0,T}$, $K_t \subset \dom\left(V_t\right)$. \item For every $t\in \ce{0,T}$, there exists a function $g_t : \R_+^* \to \left(0,1\right)$ such that for every $\eta > 0$ and every $x \in K_t$,
+In Algorithm~\ref{\NomAlgo} we will generate, for every time $t$, a sequence of random points of crucial importance that we will call \emph{trial points}.
+They will be the ones where the selection functions will be evaluated, given the set $\Func_t^k$ which characterizes the current approximation.
+In order to generate those points, we will assume that we have at our disposition an Oracle which, given $T{+}1$ sets of functions (characterizing the current approximations), computes $T{+}1$ compact sets and a probability law.